Domirozenberg/dataSkills/README.md

 ## How to Use This Project

 1. **Explore the Schema:** After connecting to the database, take time to explore the tables and their columns
-2. **Navigate SQL Challenges:** The sqlChallenges directory contains files for each SQL level.
+2. **Navigate SQL Challenges:** The <repository-directory>/sqlLearning/sqlChallenges directory contains files for each SQL level.
 3. **Solve Business Questions:** Each level will present specific business questions in .sql files.
 Your task is to write the SQL queries to answer them effectively.
 4. **Verify Your Answers:** Execute your queries and compare your results to the expected outcomes.